Andrew Sobol draws on his graphic design career to prepare students for this thriving industry.

 When Andrew Sobol was busy working as the creative director of an independent film studio, he always carved out time to teach, as his outlet from the corporate world.

-After a decade as a professional designer, he changed careers, joining Elmhurst College in 2017 as an assistant professor of graphic design while taking on freelance projects part-time.
+After a decade as a professional designer, he changed careers, joining Elmhurst University in 2017 as an assistant professor of graphic design while taking on freelance projects part-time.

 A big part of being an effective, impactful teacher has meant staying plugged in to his rapidly evolving profession, Sobol says.
 He can keep current with industry trends, and knows what prospective employers will be looking for in his students.